 Mugwort (Artemisia vulgaris)

-Mugwort features volatile oils (including thujone and camphor), flavonoids and other compounds.
-Herbal traditions regard it as a “dream herb,” and modern reviews catalogue its ethnobotanical use.
-Many users report richer dream texture and easier recall.
-Note that thujone can be neurotoxic at high doses; mugwort is not recommended during pregnancy or breastfeeding and may trigger allergies in sensitive individuals.
-(National Library of Medicine)
+Mugwort features volatile oils, flavonoids, and other compounds.
+Herbal traditions regard it as a dream herb, and modern reviews catalogue its ethnobotanical use and phytochemistry.
+Note that mugwort is not recommended during pregnancy or breastfeeding and may trigger allergies in sensitive individuals.
+(Significance of Artemisia vulgaris L. in medicine and its phytochemical review, PMC)

 Ginkgo Biloba

-Role in the blend: cognitive support (attention, recall) that may assist dream remembrance and metacognitive awareness.
+Role in the blend: cognitive support, especially attention and recall, which may assist dream remembrance and metacognitive awareness.

 Burdock Root (Arctium lappa)

-Role in the blend: gentle “foundation” support — prebiotic inulin, polyphenols and general wellness to promote more restful sleep.
+Role in the blend: gentle foundation support, including prebiotic fibres, polyphenols, and general wellness support.

 Vervain (Verbena officinalis)